2decomp-fft/2decomp-fft/submissionjoss/paper.md

 and can now be easily implemented as an independent library for use by other software.

 # How to use 2DECOMP&FFT
-Full informations on how to use the 2DECOMP&FFT library together with some related information [here](https://2decomp-fft.github.io/).

 The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as:
 ```
   use decomp_2d_constants